torch2424/qmk_firmware/keyboards/preonic/readme.md

 Preonic
 ===

+# Torch's Notes

+Simply run `make preonic:default` as I put my kemap in there :)

 ![Preonic](http://i.imgur.com/EDWQbB0.jpg)

 A compact 50% (12x5) ortholinear keyboard kit made and sold by OLKB and Massdrop.
 [More info on qmk.fm](http://qmk.fm/preonic/)